 Railway Trail

-The Railway Trail along the west side of Hayward Lake is a fairly flat and wide trail as it used to serve as the railway line that connected the Stave Lake Reservoir to the town of Mission.
+The Railway Trail along the west side of Hayward Lake is a fairly flat and wide trail as it once served as the railway line that connected the Stave Lake Reservoir to the town of Mission.
 The trail is 12km and takes 3.5 hours to complete to Ruskin Dam and back.

 Reservoir Trail

 The Reservoir Trail is 17km (5.5 hours long) round trip trail that passes through thick, lush forest covered in sheets of moss.
-To reach the trail from the Hayward Lake recreational area parking lot, walk towards the washrooms and veer to the left onto a path.
-After a short distance, the path crosses a wooden bridge and continues up a paved area to the Stave Falls Dam and Power House.
+To reach the trail from the Hayward Lake Recreation Area parking lot, walk towards the washrooms and veer to the left onto a path.
+After a short distance, the path crosses a wooden bridge and continues up a paved area to the Stave Falls Dam and Powerhouse.
 Cross the dam, staying on the edge to avoid traffic.
 Once across, stay on the right side of the fence as the trail begins to ascend a steep series of switchbacks before reaching the top where there is a view of the valley below.

 Continue along the trail and about 10 minutes later, you arrive at a sign to Steelhead Falls.
 Go right for this short detour and follow the path as it heads downhill and through a short set of wooden steps before arriving at a view of the waterfall.